RoseGPE/TrackWalker/README.md

 The following things need to be completed:
 - Select encoder library

-  You could write your own encoder code like in the example above, but that is prone to issues.
+  You could write your own encoder code like in the example below, but that is prone to issues.
 Look for multiple encoder support.
 - Write data to SD card

   Write the data we get out from an run of the trackwalker to a file.
 You could make your own file format or just write to a txt or csv.